dansmyers/Algorithms/README.md

 ### Grading
 Rather than calculating your score as number of points on a 0-100 scale, your grade will be based on attaining **satisfactory** performance on each of these assignments.

 I will grade most of the items you turn in on a two-level scale: your work will be either **satisfactory** or receive **no credit**.
-A satisfactory product is
+Satisfactory means:

-1. Substantially complete and correct (it may have some issues, but only minor ones).
+1. Substantially complete and correct (there may be some issues, but only minor ones).
 2. Shows real understanding and application of the course material
 3. Completed on time in the required format.

 I'll grade the quizzes on a scale from 0 to 3: